djleeds/code-callout/README.md

 Triggers are links that initiate a code callout.
 Be sure to add a class name to them so that you can easily send them to the jQuery plugin.
 Here are the attributes that you must specify.

-1. ``data-file`` - The id of the code listing.
+1. ``data-listing`` - The id of the code listing.
 Make sure you wrap the Gist's ``<script>`` tag with an element that has an id attribute on it.
 This is required, because Code Callout allows you to have multiple code listings on a single page.
 2. ``data-lines`` - The line numbers in the code listing that you want to highlight.
 This can include:
     - A single line number, such as ``3``
     - A line range, such as ``5-7``